bulton-fr/TESO_DragonNextLocation/readme.md

 * `EVENT_ADD_ON_LOADED` : When the addon is loaded
 * `EVENT_WORLD_EVENT_ACTIVE_LOCATION_CHANGED` : When a dragon start to fly to go at a different location

-`LibDragonWorldEvent` events triggered :
+`LibWorldEvents` events triggered :

-* `LibDragonWorldEvent.Events.callbackEvents.dragon.new` : When a new dragon instance is created.
+* `LibWorldEvents.Events.callbackEvents.dragon.new` : When a new dragon instance is created.
-* `LibDragonWorldEvent.Events.callbackEvents.dragon.landed` : When a dragon has landed.
+* `LibWorldEvents.Events.callbackEvents.dragon.landed` : When a dragon has landed.

 ## About lua files